Event Photography Checklist: Shooting the 2025 Smithsonian Folklife Festival with One Lens

 Detail Storytelling

-Getting close with the 50mm revealed textures in traditional costumes, craftsmanship in handmade items, and expressions during demonstrations.
+Getting close with the 50mm revealed textures in traditional costumes, craftsmanship in handmade items, and raw expressions during demonstrations.

 Action Sequences